Hamidalavi/examid-gaming-journey/README.md

 >> B: My pinky, ring and thumb fingers are NOT positioned nearly parallel to the mousepad
 >>> C: For fast movement and reaction, pushing my fingers down.
 NOTE: do not always push your fingers down, push only in sensitive situations!
 Because it causes a hand fatigue and reducing the accuracy
 22. Congratulations, Examid is now going to be a Pro Player (not yet!)

+> [!TIP]
+**Controller**

+> [!NOTE]
+**Start as a Noob**:
+0. Bought just a PS5 controller (not console) in 11jan 2022
+1. Using four fingers for handling games and always saw my hand and fingers.
+Two thumb fingers for the L/R sticks, and the other two index fingers for buttons and triggers

 > [!CAUTION]
 **This gaming journey belongs only to Examid and has nothing to do with other gamers.
 Everyone's journey is different according to their circumstances and situations**